 It is hard to prepare for a terrorist attack because no one knows what form it might take or when or where it may occur.
 But being prepared for general emergencies—including fires, natural disasters, power failures, fresh-water shortages, and similar events—makes sense and will help to reassure you and your family.

 The following agencies provide extensive information about disaster planning and terrorism:

 - The U.S. Federal Emergency Management Agency (FEMA) provides extensive information about national security emergencies, including chemical, biological, and nuclear attacks.
-You can access this information at www.fema.gov.
+Go to www.fema.gov for more information.

 - The U.S. Centers for Disease Control and Prevention (CDC) provides answers to frequently asked questions about chemical and biological agents, such as toxic gases and smallpox, and nuclear attacks as well as advice on how to protect yourself.
-You can access this information at www.cdc.gov.
+Go to www.cdc.gov for more information.

 Responding to a Disaster

 A natural disaster, industrial accident, or terrorist attack can cause a lot of situations that lead to injury or illness.